GDQuest/website/content/news/2017/news/make-cel-shaded-2d-characters-with-krita/index.md

 category = ["news"]
 date = "2017-05-04T08:42:22+02:00"
 description = "The second Krita game art course is out on May 9.
-Meet Pepper and Carrot, the 2 heroes of the webcomic by David Revoy, and learn cartoon game art!" tags = ["krita brushes", "anniversary", "update", "gdquest brushes", "sale", "gdquest news"] title = "Make Cel Shaded 2d Characters With Krita"
+Meet Pepper and Carrot, the 2 heroes of the webcomic by David Revoy, and learn cartoon game art!" keywords = ["krita brushes", "anniversary", "update", "gdquest brushes", "sale", "gdquest news"] title = "Make Cel Shaded 2d Characters With Krita"

 [[resources]]